gao-lab/EPS/README.md

 </div>

 We introduce two metrics: **EPS** (Expression Predictability Score) and **SPS** (Slice Predictability Score), to quantify the predictability of gene expression from histology image.
 Python package `expression_copilot` is developed to calculate these metrics efficiently.
-It also provides several baseline models to predict gene expression from image embeddings, such as MLP.
+It also provides several baseline models to predict gene expression from image embeddings, such as MLP and linear regression.

 ![expression_copilot](./resource/EPS.png)